J-Wachs/Z21Client/README.md

 If the z21/z21Start is locked, you can still use the Z21Client class, to write a monitoring application that reads status of locomotives and turnouts/points.

+It is aldo possible to call Z21Client methods, that will change the protocol for locomotives and turnout/points decoders.
+You can read more about which methods (that wraps the Z21 commands) you can call when the z21/z21Start is locked, in the documentation on the Z21 website.

 Please note, that when the z21 (in white case) initially was launched, some was locked, and some was unlocked.
 To unlock your z21 or z21Start, you can purchase a unlock code: